klia22/desert-well/README.md

 # How to run and use the algorithm
 If you want to run find valid structure seeds, view the releases and then download all the exe and dll files into a single folder to run the .exe file.

-Just remember to use the simple cubiomes finder application to convert the raw 32-bit seeds to usable biome matched 64-bit seeds using the 48-bit seed  (48 bits in java include 32 bits in bedrock) method and a biome sampling filter and set the coordinates to the actual block coordinates.
+Just remember to use the simple cubiomes finder application to convert the raw 32-bit seeds to usable biome matched 64-bit seeds using the family block seed method and a biome sampling filter and set the coordinates to the actual block coordinates.

 ### How the algorithm works (with the orginal wellfinder.cpp where I got my idea and showed its possible to scan entire seeds on normal CPUs)

+## A Simple Explanation (TLDR)

+One property that I found with features and structures in bedrock edition were that they and the exact surrounding area is uniquely determined by a repeating rng state that can only have 2^32 states, iterating through these means iterating through the entire world.
+This means with many optimizations (MITM (meet in the middle) and SIMD (single instruction multiple data) with the help of AI), its possible to scan entire worls with a normal CPU.

 ## The Brute‑Force Issue